-- (1) The Head of School may approve a Period of Study of up to and including four years, where a candidate's programme has additional training requirements or their sponsorship provides for this.
-In such a case the period within which the thesis is to be submitted (the Period of Registration) will not normally be changed and the candidate will therefore either have no Registration-Only period or a reduced Registration-Only period. - (2) The candidate may, with the permission of the appropriate Head of School, spend not more than twelve months of the Period of Study at some other approved place of study or research.
-When the nature of the research requires that work should be undertaken elsewhere than in the University the Head of School may appoint an additional supervisor. - (3) In cases where the Head of School deems it appropriate, a candidate's Period of Study may be reduced by not more than twelve months.
-In such a case, the Head of School may also reduce the period within which the thesis is to be submitted, by not more than the reduction in the Period of Study. - (4) Permission to extend the normal Period of Study by up to six months may be granted by the Head of School on the recommendation of the candidate's supervisor.
-In such a case, the Head of School may also extend the period within which the thesis is to be submitted, by not more than the extension in the Period of Study.
-The Academic Director of UEA Doctoral College may give special permission for further extensions to the Period of Study on the recommendation of the Head of School concerned. - (5) The Head of School may permit the interruption of the Period of Study if there are special reasons for doing so.
+- (1) The candidate may, with the permission of the appropriate Head of School, spend not more than twelve months of the Period of Study at some other approved place of study or research.
+When the nature of the research requires that work should be undertaken elsewhere than in the University the Head of School may appoint an additional supervisor. - (2) In cases where the Head of School deems it appropriate, a candidate's Period of Study may be reduced by not more than twelve months.
+In such a case, the Head of School may also reduce the period within which the thesis is to be submitted, by not more than the reduction in the Period of Study. - (3) Permission to extend the normal Period of Study by up to six months may be granted by the Head of School on the recommendation of the candidate's supervisor In such a case, the Head of School may also extend the period within which the thesis is to be submitted, by not more than the extension in the Period of Study.
+The Academic Director of UEA Doctoral College may give special permission for further extensions to the Period of Study on the recommendation of the Head of School concerned. - (4) The Head of School may permit the interruption of the Period of Study if there are special reasons for doing so.
 The Head of School shall specify the length of interruption which may not exceed twelve months.
 In such a case the Head of School may also extend the period within which the thesis is to be submitted by not more than the length of the interruption. - 3.2 The Period of Study for part-time candidates shall normally be six years but this period may be reduced by not more than twenty-four months if the Head of School concerned is satisfied that an equivalent period has been spent under approved supervision on research relevant to the candidate's subject.
 In such a case, the Head of School may also reduce the period within which the thesis is to be submitted, by not more than the reduction in the Period of Study.
 The exceptions listed in 3.1 also apply.